-The statistics that are reported for employment in Table 8 indicate that labour supply rises very marginally on average prior to pension age in response to the DC pension, but falls substantially following pension age.
-The slight rise in employment prior to pension age indicates that, on average, the price effect associated with higher effective returns to labour supply weakly dominates the associated income effect.
-Following pension age, the release of pension funds amplifies the associated income effect of the DC pension scheme, resulting in a substantial fall in labour supply.
+The statistics that are reported for employment in Table 3 indicate that labour supply rises very marginally on average prior to pension age in response to the DC pension, but falls substantially following pension age.
+These shifts reflect two factors.
+First, and most important, the DC pension encourages increased retirement saving, which allows households to enter retirement on preferable terms from pension age.
+Second, it is driven by the timing of the influence of the DC pension - and the compensating tax adjustments - on the returns to labour.
+Prior to pension age, the DC pension tends to raise the return to labour supply, which is partly off-set by the coincident 5.9 per cent fixed tax rate applied to all wage income.
+In contrast, only the effect of the fixed tax on wage income applies from pension age, which tends to dampen the incentive to supply labour.
 The most pronounced effects are observed among households with the highest incomes, for whom the pension asset is most important.

 The statistics reported for pension wealth and total net worth indicate that most pension saving represents new saving in the model, rather than a transfer of saving from liquid assets.
 This is particularly true for households in the lowest two lifetime income quintiles, for whom the NEST is designed, but it also applies to households throughout the income distribution.
 Unsurprisingly, the largest degree of off-setting is generated by the model for households at the top of the income distribution and late in the working lifetime.
-But even among these households, average off-setting between ages 50 and 67 does not exceed 30 percent, well below the 40 percent average off-set of current government projections.
-Furthermore, average rates of pension contributions (not reported in the table) tend to exceed the 5% minimum imposed by the pension scheme by a multiple of 4 on average throughout the income and age distribution.
-This is of note, given the contribution limits to which the NEST will be subject.
+But even among these households, average off-setting between ages 50 and 67 does not exceed 30 per cent, well below the 40 per cent average off-set currently projected for the NEST by the government.